 While the above Central Park trail should get you going in the right direction, you of course can continue walking the paths of the North Woods and spend more time in Central Park’s nature for as long as you choose.

 On your way in or out of Central Park, be sure to head to the Reservoir pathway – one of the top trails in park and a great way to spend some time enjoying a highlight of Manhattan.
+You can also make your way further south into The Ramble and towards the famous Bow Bridge!

 6) Where to Stay in Manhattan